TheDomcio/WonderfulPolishLanguage/README.md

 - [Kocham niemiecki](https://kochamniemiecki.pl/bezplatne-lekcje/) - A large number of free German lessons.
 - [Nauka Niemieckiego](https://www.nauka-niemieckiego.net/cwiczenia/) - At this link you will find free repetition exercises in German with different difficulty levels.
 - [Słownik polsko-niemiecki by Diki](https://www.diki.pl/slownik-niemieckiego) - A very good online dictionary for both English and German.
+- [Gwary szwajcarskie (Schwyzertüütsch)](https://pl.wikipedia.org/wiki/Gwary_szwajcarskie) - Wikipedia article about Swiss German (some comparison).

+#### Hungarian (Węgierski)

+[Lengyel, magyar – két jó barát, együtt harcol, s issza borát - Polak, Węgier, dwa bratanki, i do szabli, i do szklanki]([https://pl.wikipedia.org/wiki/Polak,_W%C4%99gier,_dwa_bratanki,_i_do_szabli,_i_do_szklanki](https://pl.wikipedia.org/wiki/Polak,_Węgier,_dwa_bratanki,_i_do_szabli,_i_do_szklanki)) ([English translation](https://en.wikipedia.org/wiki/Pole_and_Hungarian_brothers_be)).
+I hope that our nations will always be friends. *Poland Can Into Space.*

+- [e-Bratanki - słownik polsko-węgierski](http://www.e-bratanki.hu/pl) - Nice old-school dictionary with a few additional settings.
+There is also an option to translate from Hungarian into Polish and the English version is also available [here](http://www.e-bratanki.hu/en/) and [here](http://www.e-bratanki.hu/pl/#tippek) are some tips on how to use the dictionary ([Mobile version](http://http://www.e-bratanki.hu/m?nyelv=pol)).
+There are 20505 pairs of words available, but it seems that the dictionary has not been updated for 4 years (since 21 October 2016), but it's still worth checking it out.
+They are also available: [Ragozások - Odmiany](http://www.e-bratanki.hu/szotar_ragozasok.php).
+- [wegierski.slowka.pl](http://www.wegierski.slowka.pl/) - Free Hungarian language course - articles, grammar, phrases and much more.
+- [Słownik polsko-węgierski by Glosbe](https://pl.glosbe.com/hu/pl) - Another cool Polish-Hungarian Dictionary containing over 103 thousand phrases.

 #### Interslavic (Międzysłowiański)